AnaisTry/11CPP/README.md

 member functions
 	- definition type <function>

+### Best practices for organizing and structuring classes in C++:

+1. Encapsulation: Keep data members private, and provide public getter and setter methods if necessary.
+This hides the internal representation of the class and makes it easier to change the implementation without affecting other parts of the code.

+2. Single Responsibility Principle: Each class should have a single responsibility or a single reason to change.
+This makes the class easier to understand, test, and maintain.

+3. Consistent Ordering: It's common to declare public members before private ones, as the public interface is typically of more interest to users of the class.

+4. Initialization: Initialize all member variables.
+This can be done in the constructor or at the point of declaration.

+5. Use of Constructors and Destructors: Constructors should establish all class invariants and destructors should clean up any resources the class has acquired.

+6. Avoid Public Data Members: Except in rare cases, data members should be private.
+This encapsulates and protects them from being modified directly.

+7. Use const Correctly: If a member function doesn't modify the state of the object, declare it as const.

+8. Use of Header Files: Class declarations should be in header files (.h or .hpp), and definitions should be in source files (.cpp).

+9. Use of Include Guards: To prevent header files from being included multiple times.

 ## Reference

 When an object is passed by reference, the function receives a reference to the original object, not a copy of it.
 It's then possible to use the address-of operator (&) to get the address of the original object and assign this address to a pointer.